Nationals vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has recorded 46 hits with seven doubles, seven home runs and 24 walks.
-He has driven in 18 runs with four stolen bases.
+- Xander Bogaerts has seven doubles, seven home runs, 24 walks and 18 RBI (46 total hits).
+He's also swiped four bases.

 Bogaerts Recent Games